DevExpress/devextreme-documentation/api-reference/10 UI Components/dxScheduler/1 Configuration/editing/allowResizing.md

 ---
 ---
 ##### shortDescription
-Specifies whether or not an end-user can change an appointment duration.
+Specifies whether or not an end user can change an appointment duration.

 ---
 #include common-demobutton with {